Perfect West Coast Road Trip Itinerary with Hum by Verizon

 Preparing for Your West Coast Road Trip

 To prepare for your west coast road trip be sure to follow these tips that I’ve shared in How to Plan a Road Trip.
+I share all my best tips on how to plan the perfect road trip, including safety tips, ideas on how to keep kids entertained during a road trip, and the best apps to use for roadtripping!

 West Coast Road Trip

-Now that you are all prepared for your road trip and hopefully have Hum by Verizon installed in your car, you’re ready for your epic west coast road trip!
+Now that you are all prepared for your western road trip and hopefully have Hum by Verizon installed in your car, you’re ready for your epic west coast road trip!

 I’ve divided the west coast up into two routes so that you can drive in a loop.
 There is a coastal route, stopping at some of the most stunning beaches in the U.S., and an inland route, where you’ll visit famous national parks and mountainous roads.
+In my opinion, this is the best west coast road trip and will allow you to see some of the most incredible sites in the region.

 You can drive this West Coast Road Trip Itinerary either way you like.
 You can even start in the middle and only do parts of this itinerary, but I prefer to drive from north to south if I can.
 The weather becomes more temperate the farther down you go, and when you’re driving south along the coast, the passenger (usually me with the camera) gets all those gorgeous views out their window.